texas-robocamp/texas-robocamp.github.io/virtual/welcome/welcome.md

 ## ~~Cups~~ **TODO** Some Way to Communicate You Need Help

+{{site.data.alerts.note}}
-{% include note.html content="None of the info in this paragraph is relevant in the virtual space, other than RED meaning help and BLUE being the default color." %}
+None of the info in this paragraph is relevant in the virtual space, other than RED meaning help and BLUE being the default color.
+{{site.data.alerts.end}}

 - Explain the communication system